 Smart contracts are actually little computer programs that are stored on Ethereum’s blockchain.
 They can be activated, or run, by funding them with some ETH.

-Ethereum has smaller block time and shorter blocks
+Ethereum has a smaller block time and shorter blocks

 The block size in Bitcoin is in bytes while Ethereum’s block size is based on the complexity of contracts being run – it’s known as a Gas limit per block, and the maximum can vary slightly from block to block.